CISecurity/ArtifactExpressions/artifacts/vmware/vmware.virtual_machine.device.harddisk.rst

 The VMware: Virtual Machine: Device: Hard Disk test is used to verify the configuration of virtual machine persistent memory settings.

+The vm_harddiskdevice_object element is used by the vm_harddiskdevice_test to define the name and connection string of the vm to be evaluated.

+the vm_harddiskdevice_state element holds information regarding the configuration of the virtual machine persistent memory settings.

 Technical Details
 -----------------